lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     certConfirmed       (11),
     -- the certificate has already been confirmed wrongIntegrity      (12),
-    -- not valid integrity, password based instead of signature or -- vice versa
+    -- KEM ciphertext missing for MAC-based protection of response, -- or not valid integrity of message received (password based -- instead of signature or vice versa) badRecipientNonce   (13),
-    badRecipientNonce   (13),
     -- not valid recipient nonce, either missing or wrong value timeNotAvailable    (14),